1.1 Definitions. In these Conditions, the following definitions apply:

 5.2 In the case of possible defects the following procedure shall be strictly adhered to;

-(a) The Customer shall alert the Supplier in writing and also directly by phone in a timely manner;
+(a) The Customer shall alert the Supplier in writing or by phone in a timely manner;

 (b) The Supplier will carry out any remote analysis or diagnostic to determine if there is a problem with the Goods and whether it can be solved remotely.

-(d) The Customer shall send back the goods to the Supplier to the agreed Customer address.
+(d) The Customer shall send back the goods to the Supplier to the agreed Supplier address.

-(e) The Supplier shall within 15 working days (or as separately agreed) send a report to the Customer on cause and responsibility of the defect.
+(e) If requested by the Customer, the Supplier shall within 15 working days (or as separately agreed) send a report to the Customer on cause and responsibility of the defect.

-(g) If the defect in the Goods arises outside of the Warranty Period or can be reasonably shown by the Supplier that the Goods have been damaged through no fault of the Supplier, then the Supplier reserves the right to charge the Customer for the replacement cost of the Goods.
+(g) If the defect in the Goods arises outside of the Warranty Period or can be reasonably shown by the Supplier that the Goods have become faulty through no fault of the Supplier, then the Supplier reserves the right to charge the Customer for the replacement cost of the Goods.

 5.3 The Supplier shall not be liable for the Goods’ failure to comply with the warranty in clause 5.1 if: